CLPeterson/DurableCorrectness/README.md

 For example, to test TransSkip with 16 threads, test size is 100, transaction size is 4 operations, key range is 1000, insert percent is 50, and delete percent is 25 with verbose flag: <br />
 `./src/trans 1 16 100 4 1000 50 25 -v`

+## Run Small Examples:
+TransList with 16 threads, test size is 100, transaction size is 4 operations, key range is 1000, insert percent is 50, and delete percent is 25 with verbose flag: <br />
+`./src/trans 0 16 100 4 1000 50 25 -v` <br />

+TransSkip with 16 threads, test size is 100, transaction size is 4 operations, key range is 1000, insert percent is 50, and delete percent is 25 with verbose flag: <br />
+`./src/trans 1 16 100 4 1000 50 25 -v` <br />

+TransMDList with 16 threads, test size is 100, transaction size is 4 operations, key range is 1000, insert percent is 50, and delete percent is 25 with verbose flag: <br />
+`./src/trans 2 16 100 4 1000 50 25 -v` <br />

+TransMap with 16 threads, test size is 100, transaction size is 4 operations, key range is 1000, insert percent is 50, and delete percent is 25 with verbose flag: <br />
+`./src/trans 3 16 100 4 1000 50 25 -v` <br />

 ## Replicate the Results of the Paper:
 Build Scripts: <br />
 `cd src/petra/script` <br />